dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

 - Status 201 Created shows the created workout and its ID in body.
 - Status 200 OK Body also shows the update we did due to having { new: true } in our PUT route.
 - Status 200 with a message in body that says "Workout has been removed!".
+### Test Details
+**Location**
+ Fitness Tracker API > Automated tests >  08.
+Different HTTP methods
+**Purpose**
+This test ensures the correct status codes and messages for various HTTP methods.
+#

-## 9. Check if the API correctly handles updates to existing records, ensuring that changes are saved and reflected in subsequent requests.
+## 9. Write an automated test to check if the API correctly handles updates to existing records, ensuring that changes are saved and reflected in subsequent requests.

 - #### Steps:
 1. Send a GET request for specific workout: http://localhost:3000/API/workouts/66292046c13e4c39a807939a